sensu-og/sensu-test-day/README.md

 ## Next Test Day: May 29, 2018
 ### Sensu 2.0 Beta Metric Extraction Feature

+We are working to put together the specific test plan for the upcoming test day.
+Check back here for updates.

 ## General Test Day Workflow

 * Join #test-day channel in the Sensu Community Slack